Sub-keV dark matter can strongly ionize molecular clouds

 Experimentally, measuring the ionization of MCs is of interest.
 A particularly effective method to infer the CR ionization rate involves measuring the intensities of emission lines from molecular tracers, whose abundances are closely tied to the free electron population.
 The choice of tracer strongly depends on the gas density and chemical composition.
 In diffuse regions of MCs, ${\rm H}^{+}_{3}$ is a favorable tracer due to its simple and well-understood chemistry~\cite{2013ChSRv..42.7763I}.
 In denser environments, such as MC cores and proto-stellar clusters, commonly used tracers include HCO$^+$, DCO$^+$, and CO~\cite{1998ApJ...499..234C}.
 At present, measurements of the ionization rate in MCs seem challenging to explain by CR ionization.
 First, if CRs are the dominant ionization agent of MCs across the Galaxy, one expects that the ionization rate decreases for MCs with larger column densities.
 Although there are observations that support this trend, no clear correlation is observed~\cite{Gabici:2019jvz, Gabici:2022nac}.
 Second, the levels of ionization from CRs are expected to be lower than that measured in several clouds~\cite{Indriolo:2009tf, 2018MNRAS.480.5167P}.
 In this context, the high ionization rate observed in the Central Molecular Zone have been found to be incompatible with what the ionization that CRs can provide~\cite{Ravikularaman:2024umo}, and MeV DM has been proposed as a potential explanation of this anomalous ionization~\cite{DelaTorreLuque:2024fcc}.
 In addition, there are hints from gamma-ray observations suggesting that CRs do not actually penetrate dense MCs~\cite{Yang:2023vza}.
+As opposed to standard ionization mechanisms, UV photon produced by DM interactions would ionize directly within the cloud, providing a constant additional ionization to that provided by CRs.
+In this work, we explore the potential of dark, or dense, clouds, which are observed with temperatures of tens of Kelvin, sizes from a below the parsec to tens of parsecs and masses up to $\sim10^5$~M$_{\odot}$~\cite{Bergin:2007mt}, to probe the emission of UV/X-ray photons from sub-keV DM.
+In order to show how promising are such clouds as targets for DM searches, we will derive constraints from a local dark cloud as the most pessimistic case, because the modeling of the DM density does not need assuming any DM density distribution and will therefore be very robust.
+Then, we will evaluate constraints from a cloud closer to the Galactic Center (GC), where DM is expected to be concentrated, and we will assume a prototypical Navarro-Frenk-White (NFW)~\cite{Navarro:1995iw} distribution.